AdaCore/spark2014/docs/guidance/main.rst

 For each unproved run-time check in this subprogram, you should follow the following steps:

 #.
-Understand why the run-time check can't fail.
-If you don't understand why a
+Find out the reasons for which the run-time check can't fail.
+If you don't
-   run-time check can never fail, GNATprove can't either.
-You may discover at this stage that the run-time check can indeed fail, in which case you must first correct the program so that this isn't possible.
+   understand why a run-time check can never fail, GNATprove can't either.
+You may discover at this stage that the run-time check can indeed fail, in which case you must first correct the program so that this isn't possible anymore.
 #.
 Determine if the reason(s) that the check always succeeds are known
    locally.
 GNATprove analysis is modular, meaning it only looks at locally available information to determine whether a check succeeds or not.
 This